 The IITE is still in its infancy.
-The vision we have for the institute is to make it first and foremost a strong advocate for theoretical ecology.
+The vision we have for the institute is to make it first and foremost a strong advocate of theoretical ecology.

 We will raise public awareness of the very existence of this discipline and of the kind of work theoretical ecologists are doing.
 We aim to enhance worldwide recruitment of students interested in theoretical ecology, widen the range of questions the public expects ecologists to answer, and secure recognition by funding bodies and publishers of theoretical ecology as a discipline with its very own expertise and approaches.